About Todd Wilson

 Sexuality – How can Christians articulate traditional beliefs on human sexuality in a compelling and winsome way?
 Discover the beautiful theological narrative of Mere Sexuality, the historic Christian teaching on human sexuality and identity.

 Creation and Evolution – How should Christians view the findings of modern science in light of the historic doctrine of creation?
-Todd is currently writing a book on this very topic with specific reference to how pastors can wisely, winsomely, and biblically lead their congregations on issues of evolution and creation.
+Todd is currently writing a book with Zondervan on this very topic with specific reference to how pastors can wisely, winsomely, and biblically lead their congregations on issues of evolution and creation.

 Mobilizing Your Church for Community Outreach – What is the New Testament vision for community formation and Christian outreach?
 What is the calling for Christians as individuals and as churches to reach out and share love in the world?